 Chapoutier Becasses, their entry level Cote Rotie made its debut with the 1998 vintage.
 The fruit comes from purchased grapes located on both Cote Blonde and Cote Brune.
 The average blend is 97% Syrah with 3% Viognier, although it can vary.
 The grapes are 100% destemmed.

 Chapoutier Becasses is aged in mostly neutral, French oak barrels.
 The remainder of the wine is aged in about 15% new, French oak barrels and stainless steel tanks for 14-16 months before bottling.

 On average, Chapoutier Becasses produces on average close to 3,000 cases a year.
-You can drink this delicious Cote Rotie young, while waiting for La Mordoree to mature.
+You can drink this delicious Cote Rotie young, while waiting for La Mordoree or the other, higher-end offerings to mature.

 When to Drink Chapoutier Cote Rotie, Anticipated Maturity, Decanting Time

 Chapoutier Cote Rotie, when young, should be decanted at least 1-3 hours, give or take, allowing the wines to soften and open their perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.